-• type-indexed values are defined as values indexed over the various Haskell type constructors (unit, primitive types, sums, products, and user-defined type constructors).
-In addition, we can also specify the behaviour of a type-indexed value for a specific constructor using constructor cases, and reuse one generic definition in another using default cases.
+• type-indexed functions are defined as functions indexed over the various Haskell type constructors (unit, primitive types, sums, products, and user-defined type constructors).
+In addition, we can also specify the behaviour of a type-indexed function for a specific constructor using constructor cases, and reuse one generic definition in another using default cases.

-The resulting type-indexed value can be specialised to any type.
+The resulting type-indexed function can be specialised to any type.

 - type-indexed types are types which are indexed over the type constructors.
-These can be used to give types to more involved generic values.
+These can be used to give types to more involved type-indexed functions.
 The resulting type-indexed types can be specialised to any type. - generic definitions can be used by applying them to a type.
 This is called generic application.
-The result is a type or value, depending on which sort of generic definition is applied. - generic abstraction enables generic definitions to be defined by abstracting a type parameter (of a given kind).
+The result is a type or a function, depending on which sort of generic definition is applied. - generic abstraction enables generic definitions to be defined by abstracting a type parameter (of a given kind).